 top of page

-Vision: Reimagining Windows for The Next Billion Users.
+Reimagining Windows for The Next Billion Users.

 Windows’ Start Menu & Taskbar have been core navigation tools since 1995, evolving over decades but accumulating clutter.